Vivek Murthy: Nomination

+Tenure

 From the beginning of his tenure, Murthy spoke about the importance of creating a culture of prevention in America, one that is grounded in physical activity, nutrition, and emotional well-being.
 As part of this effort, he issued Step It Up!
 The Surgeon General's Call to Action to Promote Walking and Walkable Communities.
-For the one-year anniversary of the Call to Action, he led a two-week public-private partnership with Fitbit called the Step it Up Challenge that engaged more than 600,000 people to increase their physical activity with an industry record-setting 60 billion steps.
+For the first anniversary of the Call to Action, he led a two-week public-private partnership with Fitbit called the Step it Up Challenge that engaged more than 600,000 people to increase their physical activity with an industry record-setting 60 billion steps.
 He also partnered with Elmo and Top Chef to inform the country about vaccines and healthy eating, respectively.

 Murthy's 2016 surgeon general report on e-cigarette use among youths emphasized the vulnerability of young people to the products and recommended that e-cigarettes be incorporated into existing smoke-free policies to prevent youth from accessing e-cigarettes.
 The report drew heated response from proponents of e-cigarettes, including R Street and other public policy groups.

-Murthy also led the United States through several major health crises – including the Ebola and Zika viruses, the Flint Michigan water crisis, and the currently ongoing opioid epidemic.
-Murthy released the first ever Surgeon General's report on Alcohol, Drugs, and Health – which revealed that approximately 21 million Americans suffer from some form of substance abuse disorder.
-Furthermore, in 2016, Murthy issued a historic letter to 2.3 million fellow healthcare professionals, requesting a pledge to reform the prescription of opiate drugs and the perception of those struggling with addiction.
-In this letter, Murthy argues that addiction is "a chronic illness, not a moral failing."
+Murthy led the United States through several major health crises – including the Ebola and Zika viruses, the Flint Michigan water crisis, and the ongoing opioid epidemic.
+Murthy released the first ever Surgeon General's report on Alcohol, Drugs, and Health, which revealed that approximately 21 million Americans suffer from some form of substance abuse disorder.
+In 2016, Murthy issued a historic letter to 2.3 million fellow healthcare professionals, requesting a pledge to reform the prescription of opiate drugs and the perception of those struggling with addiction.
+In this letter, Murthy argued that addiction is "a chronic illness, not a moral failing."
+He restated the message in a PSA tied to an episode of Mom TV series.
 Additionally, Murthy has worked on the effects of climate change on the country's health.

 In a 2016 interview, he stated "by the end of the century, we are looking at an increase of tens of thousands of illnesses and death episodes because of climate change."
 Murthy has also spoken out against conversion therapy, stating that "conversion therapy is not sound medical practice... we all need to work together to build greater understanding and acceptance throughout our society."

-On April 21, 2017, Murthy was relieved of his duties as 19th Surgeon General by President Donald Trump.
+On 21 April 2017, Murthy was relieved of his duties as 19th Surgeon General by President Trump.
 His deputy surgeon general, Rear Admiral Sylvia Trent-Adams, was named acting surgeon general.
 In a parting address, Murthy stated "for the grandson of a poor farmer from India to be asked by the President to look out for the health of an entire nation was a humbling and unique American story.
 I will always be grateful to our country for welcoming my immigrant family nearly 40 years ago and giving me this opportunity to serve."